annadineyl/bePro/README.md

   <img alt="Separate the Uncompleted & Completed Tasks" width="60%" src="img/separate.gif">
 </div>

+### It is also..

+- **Adaptive**, accesible across all devices.
+- **Use local storage**, the tasks will remain on the page even when you've closed the page.

 ## How to Use?

-You can just go to this [page](), or open in your computer by [cloning/ downloading](https://github.com/annadineyl/bePro/releases) this repo, then double-click/ open the [index.html](https://github.com/annadineyl/bePro/blob/master/index.html) file in your favorite browser.
+You can just go to this [page](), or open in your computer by [cloning/ downloading](https://github.com/annadineyl/bePro/releases) the latest version of this repo, then double-click/ open the [index.html](https://github.com/annadineyl/bePro/blob/master/index.html) file in your favorite browser.

 ## Contributing